danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 - Deploying and maintaining web-servers
 - The use of valuable web applications

-Above is only an initial outline, but no matter what subject we're working on, digital tools will play a lead roll.
+No matter what subject we're working on, digital tools will play a starring roll. 💫

 ### Digital Tools make the Digital Transformation